ngrok/ngrok-docs/docs/guides/device-gateway/windowsiot.md

 ---
 title: Windows IoT (Running on x86 or x86_64 hardware)
-description: Learn how to install ngrok on a remote Windows IoT device to provide secure access and management.
+description: Learn how to install ngrok on a remote Windows IoT device running on x86 or x86_64 hardware to provide secure access and management.
 tags:
     - guides
     - agent